suous/waview/README.md

 ## How to use

-1. Drag a CSV file with columns of numerical values to the app.
+1. Drag any CSV file with columns of numerical values to the app.
 For example:

 | epoch | train_loss | eval_loss | eval_top1 | eval_top5 |
 | ----- | ---------- | --------- | --------- | --------- |